 8] Helps with Hypertension

-Eggplants have been known to inhibit the propagation of Low Density Lipoproteins or LDL cholesterol in the body.
-This type of cholesterol wreaks havoc in the body and can cause heart attacks, atherosclerosis and even trigger strokes.
-The bioflavonoids contained in the eggplant are also known to aid in the reduction of blood pressure.
+Eggplants can inhibit the propagation of Low-Density Lipoproteins or LDL cholesterol in the body.
+This type of cholesterol wreaks havoc in the body and can cause heart attacks, atherosclerosis, and even trigger strokes.
+Eggplants have Bioflavonoids, and it aids in the reduction of blood pressure.

 9] Helps with Anemia

 Eating eggplants is an effective way to combat anemia, given that these veggies are rich in Iron.
 Iron intake is integral to one’s health since they increase the number of red blood cells coursing through our veins.